International Paper

 4. One or more members within the board of the company have responsibility for sustainability?

-The company reports that it has a Public Policy and Environment Committee (PPE) comprising board members.
-These board members hold overall responsibility for sustainability.
+The company reports that its Public Policy and Environment Committee, comprising board members, holds overall responsibility for sustainability.

 -